Dominion Anime Review

 US DVD Review

-The original DVD release was a nice production, including Japanese and English stereo soundtracks and an English subtitle track (which is identical to the old VHS sub), character intros (some appropriate clips from the series), and some comments by the director (not Shirow).
-On the down side, the disc uses the format of the dubbed version, which had the four acts in the series separated into two parts, each with it's own credits (although the previews are included between the two acts in each part), and those credits are the same as the old dub--the animation that originally appeared underneath the Japanese credits is shoved into a tiny box above the scrolling English credits, and even the Japanese soundtrack has the English end theme.
+A bigger issue is that the disc uses the format of the dubbed version, which had the four acts in the series separated into two parts, each with its own credits (although the previews are included between the two acts in each part).
+Those credits are the same as the old dub--the animation that originally appeared underneath the Japanese credits is shoved into a tiny box above the scrolling English credits, and even the Japanese soundtrack has the English end theme.
 It's bad enough having the fun ending animation shrunk down to near-invisibility (would it have been so difficult to throw in the original credits as an extra?), but not including the original song was totally unnecessary, and just made me mad.
-US Manga Corps now takes the subtitled half of their DVDs much more seriously, but I don't know if the re-release fixes these issues.

 An aside, both DVD releases feature Annapuna and Unipuma on the cover; the older one has a Shirow painting of them from around the same vintage as the original Dominion manga, while the newer release has a much more recent Shirow painting, circa the Dominion: Conflict manga era and the duo's somewhat refined (and beefier) look.